Federated XGBoost#

 There are two configurable features of the FL-XGBoost implementation which will effect the training process:

-1. The XGBoost model parameters which will be used by the clients to train their local models.
+1. The XGBoost model parameters which will be used by the clients to train their local models in the model_specs section.
 These parameters are set in the federated_learning config file detailed below.

 2. The strategy used by the server to handle and aggregate models from clients.
-This can be set in the federated_learning config file as well.
+This can be set in the federated_learning config file (under section strategy) as well.
 Or can be configured after the config has been loaded following the example shown here: Customise Strategy Parameters

 XGBoost model parameters#